gbv/paia/paia.md

     4. provided (the document is ready to be used by the patron)
     5. rejected

-    A PAIA server MUST NOT define any other document states. document
+    A PAIA server MUST NOT define any other document states.
+For convenience, document status in JSON can expressed both as numbers (`1`) and as strings (`"1"`).

+document
   : A key-value structure with the following fields